acenet-arc/cloud_from_a_to_z/_extras/references.md

 command
 : a series of characters entered in a [shell](#shell) indicating an action you would like the operating system to perform.

+CPU
+: or central processing unit, is the electronic circuitry within a computer that carries out the instructions of a computer program.

+CPU oversubscription
+: is when one physical [CPU](#cpu) runs two or more [VCPUs](#vcpu).
+In this case the one real physical CPU will switch back and forth between running tasks for the two or more VCPUs.

+persistent flavor
+: is a [virtual machine](#virtual-machine) [flavor](#flavor) which is configured for short temporary usage.
+Because data safety is often less of a concern they are designed with a 20 GB root [ephemeral disk](#ephemeral-disk)

 computer network
 : is a digital telecommunications network which allows nodes in the network to share resources and exchange data.